Indigenous peoples of Mexico: Population genetics

+The indigenous Mexicans (and other 'Amerindian' or 'Native American' peoples) originated from a lineage that diverged from Ancient East Asians around 36,000 years ago and subsequently merged with a Paleolithic Siberian population known as Ancient North Eurasians.
+This newly formed population gave rise to Paleosiberian peoples, which stayed in Siberia and Ancestral Amerindians which populated the Americas.

-In 2011 a large scale mitochondrial sequencing in Mexican Americans revealed 85 to 90% of maternal mtDNA lineages are of Native American origin, with the remainder having European (5–7%) or African ancestry (3–5%).
-Thus the observed frequency of Native American mtDNA in Mexican/Mexican Americans is higher than was expected on the basis of autosomal estimates of Native American admixture for these populations i.e. ~ 30–46%.
+In 2011, a large-scale mitochondrial sequencing in Mexican Americans revealed that 85 to 90% of maternal mtDNA lineages are of Native American origin, with the remainder having European (5–7%) or African ancestry (3–5%).
+Thus, the observed frequency of Native American mtDNA in Mexican/Mexican Americans is higher than was expected based on autosomal estimates of Native American admixture for these populations, i.e., ~ 30–46%.

-The indigenous groups within what is now Mexico are genetically distinct from each other.
-The genetic differences between geographically separated indigenous groups (e.g., between indigenous people living in the Yucatán Peninsula compared to indigenous people living in western Mexico) can be as large as the genetic differences seen between a European and an East Asian person.
+The Indigenous groups within what is now Mexico are genetically distinct from each other.
+The genetic differences between geographically separated Indigenous groups (e.g., between Indigenous people living in the Yucatán Peninsula compared to Indigenous people living in western Mexico) can be as large as the genetic differences seen between a European and an East Asian person.